Life of the Beloved and Filial Lee San

 Image resource from Kyeonggi

-For a virtual tour of the uigwe of this procession, visit Google Arts and Culture
+For a virtual tour of the Uigwe of this procession, visit Google Arts and Culture

 Lee Jun-ho and Lee Se-young starring as Lee San and Seong Deuk-im in The Red Sleeve.